reachusama/upworkgpt/README.md

 For any technical issues or questions about UpworkGPT, please contact [Usama Shahid](mailto:usamashahid.us8@gmail.com).

 ## Disclaimer
-UpworkGPT is designed to provide information related to Upwork's legal documents.
+UpworkGPT is designed to provide information related to Upwork's terms of service.
 However, it should not be considered a substitute for professional legal advice.